parischap/configs/README.md

 pnpm i
 ```

+`update-config-files` reads the keys and values of a default object exported by the file named`project.config.ts` located in the current path.
+It creates a file for each key of that object with the key as name.
+If the key ends with .json, the value is converted from an object to a json string with JSON.stringfy.
+Otherwise, the value must be a string and it is written as is. `update-config-files` will also check that there are no unexpected config files present in the package, i.e. config files which are not created by itself.

+When `update-config-files` is executed at the top package level, it does not read a `project.config.ts` file, which must not be present.
+A default configuration stored in `update-config-files` is used instead.

+When `update-config-files` is executed at the configs package level, it does not read a`project.config.ts` file, which must not be present.
+A default configuration stored in `update-config-files` is used instead.
+Moreover, in that case only:

+- it will install configuration files for the top package and all repos and sub-repos ;
+- if there is no `project.config.ts` in one of the repos or sub-repos, or if this file exists but contains errors, a default configuration stored in `update-config-files` is used instead.
+- the `update-config-files` binary used is the one present locally on that machine.
+However, it imports the `project.config.ts` files present in each repo and sub-repo and these files import themselves the configs package that is included in the `package.json` file of that package if there is one.
+Which means it will import the configurations as they are stored on github!
-You may get an error if a `tsconfig.json` file exists and the `node_modules` directory has not been populated yet because `tsconfig.json` uses indirectly the `@tsconfig/strictest` dependency.
+- an error may be encountered if a `tsconfig.json` file exists in the configs package and the `node_modules` directory has not been populated yet.
+That's because, before doing anything, vite-node tries to load `tsconfig.json` which indirectly uses the `@tsconfig/strictest` dependency (which has not been installed yet).
 In that case, the best solution is to delete the `tsconfig.json` file.
   For other packages, the procedure to follow is:

 - run `pnpm update-config-files` at the target package root.
 Alternatively, in a monorepo, you can run `pnpm update-all-config-files` at the root of the monorepo.
 - run `pnpm build`